laravelio/laravel.io/README.md

 ## Installation

 > Note that you're free to adjust the `~/Sites/laravelio` location to any directory you want on your machine.
+In doing so, be sure to run the `valet park` command inside the desired directory.

+1. Install Laravel Valet as per the [installation instructions](https://laravel.com/docs/valet#installation)
-1. Clone this repository: `git clone git@github.com:laravelio/laravel-io.git ~/Sites/laravelio`
+2. Clone this repository: `git clone git@github.com:laravelio/laravel-io.git ~/Sites/laravelio`
-2. Run `composer install && homestead make --no-after`
+3. Run `composer install`
-4. Run `vagrant up`
-5. SSH into your Vagrant box, go to `/home/vagrant/code` and run `composer setup`
-6. Add `192.168.10.10 laravelio.test` to your computer's `/etc/hosts` file
+4. Copy the `.env.example` to a file called `.env` in the same directory
+5. Run `php artisan key:generate` to set the application key
+6. Setup a database for the app in your development environment and update the database credentials in the `.env` file accordingly
+7. run `php artisan migrate --seed`
-7. Setup a working e-mail driver like [Mailtrap](https://mailtrap.io/)
+8. Setup a working e-mail driver like [Mailtrap](https://mailtrap.io/)
-8. (optional) Set up Github authentication (see below)
+9. (optional) Set up Github authentication (see below)

 You can now visit the app in your browser by visiting [http://laravelio.test](http://laravelio.test).
 If you seeded the database you can login into a test account with `johndoe` & `password`.